A simple red cartoon-style telephone handset icon, isolated on a white background.

 After sending the email, go back to the Warmy page and click on the “Check Email Deliverability” button.

-Review the Report from Warmy
+Review the report from Warmy

 Warmy will process your test and then show you a detailed report.
 This report will include information about how your emails are being delivered across different providers, any instances of your domain being blacklisted by Yahoo, and specifics about your DNS records.

-Yahoo's Postmaster Tools
+Yahoo's Postmaster tools

 Yahoo itself offers Postmaster Tools.
 It’s like going straight to the source.
 By using these tools, you can get insights into how Yahoo views your IP and domain in terms of reputation and other mailing metrics.

 Sometimes, the clue is in the bounce messages you receive.
 These messages can indicate if an email was rejected due to a blacklisting issue.
-It’s like getting direct feedback from Yahoo about what went wrong.
+It’s like getting direct feedback from Yahoo about what exactly went wrong.

 If you’re using an email service provider, they might have tools or insights into whether you’re on a blacklist.
 They can be like your guide in this tricky terrain, helping you navigate the blacklist landscape.

-Common reasons for blacklisting
+Common reasons for being blacklisted

 Finding out your IP is on Yahoo’s blacklist can feel like being benched in a crucial game.
 Understanding why it happened is key to getting back in the game.
-Here are some common fouls that might land you on Yahoo’s blacklist

 Spamming